 You need to sit on a flat, very firm, forward sloping seat.
 This can be achieved with a firm, foam seat wedge placed on your seat.
 The of the seat height needs to be enough so that your knees are below your hips.
 This helps your body to remain upright with little effort; greatly reducing stress.

 What is a seat wedge?

-A seat wedge a very firm, foam wedge.
+A seat wedge is a custom-designed and manufactured, very firm, foam wedge.
 Our wedges are custom cut for the perfect amount of correction for your posture.
 They are cut to fit car seats and have a slope angle of 11 degrees.
 They can also be used at home and the office.